stefansl/pma-updatescript/README.md

 If you want, change the compression type. "tar.bz2", "tar.gz" and "zip" are available.

+## User based settings

+Instead of changing the settings in the script, you can place the variables in a user based .pma-updaterc file in the home folder from the user this script runs as.

 ## Usage
 For updating phpMyAdmin to the latest version, execute the shell script like this: